Posted on Leave a comment

 Home: Any tall container that will allow vertical spaces, like tree bark or egg cartons standing on end so that Blaberus Fusca and hang and molt.

-Substrate Coconut coir bedding slightly moist.
+Substrate: Coconut coir bedding slightly moist.

 Food: Orange slices, cat food, fish food flakes, vegetable slices and carrots.
 Also provide some dried oak or pecan leaves.